Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 8 Quiz 2

 Most axons of the dorsolateral corticorubrospinal tract synapse on

-A. muscles of the fingers and thumb.
+A. muscles of the hands and wrists.

 B. motor neurons that project to the fingers.